Ingvord/tango-v10-design-doc/docs/reliability.md

 **Conclusions**

 The above features currently missing from the Tango core libraries and typically are implemented on top of Tango by the users.
-We suggest to integrate these featuters into Tango core.
+We suggest integrating these features into Tango core.
 This is especially handy because this can be done in the existing code base.
 For this a Tango protocol additions must be defined.
 See [Tango V10 section](tango_v10.md)